-5.5.2.3 Therapy of hypoalbuminemia in undernutrition, malnutrition and enteropathics/malabsorption syndrome
+5.5.2.3 Therapy of hypoalbuminemia in undernutrition, malnutrition and enteropathies/malabsorption syndrome

 In clinical practice no benefit is shown for the administration of albumin in undernutrition, malnutrition and enteropathies/malabsorption syndrome.
-Because of the composition of amino acids with a low ratio of some essential amino acids (tryptophan, methionine, isoleucine) as well as its long biological half-life of around 19 21 days, albumin is principally unsuitable for parenteral nutrition.
+Because of the composition of amino acids with a low ratio of some essential amino acids (tryptophan, methionine and isoleucine) as well as its long biological half-life of around 19-21 days, albumin is principally unsuitable for parenteral nutrition [17, 67, 118].

-Administration of albumin in undernutrition, malnutrition, enteropathies and 1-C+ malabsorption syndrome is not recommended.
+Administration of human albumin in undernutrition, malnutrition, enteropathies and malabsorption syndrome shall not be given.